Programs and initiatives

 School data and research helps improve education policies and programs across Australia.
 Find the key national data collections and where to go for more information.

 Destination Australia funds eligible tertiary education providers to offer scholarships to domestic and international students to study and live in regional Australia.

-If you have a disability, Disability Services can support you to get job ready, look for and find a job.
+If you have a disability, Disability Services can support you to get job-ready, look for and find secure employment.

 The Early Learning Languages Australia program (ELLA) program is a digital, play-based program which includes a series of interactive applications (apps), aimed at making language learning engaging and interesting to young children in preschool and the early years of school.